bamos/dotfiles/README.md

 [bootstrap.sh]: https://github.com/bamos/dotfiles/blob/master/bootstrap.sh

-# Similar Projects and Inspiration.
+# Similar Projects and Inspiration
 There are many approaches to managing dotfiles on GitHub that have inspired this repository, and this project uniquely adds automatic screenshot generation.